jsdom/jsdom/README.md

 jsdom is a pure-JavaScript implementation of many web standards, notably the WHATWG [DOM](https://dom.spec.whatwg.org/) and [HTML](https://html.spec.whatwg.org/multipage/) Standards, for use with Node.js.
 In general, the goal of the project is to emulate enough of a subset of a web browser to be useful for testing and scraping real-world web applications.

-The latest versions of jsdom require Node.js v8 or newer.
-(Versions of jsdom below v12 still work with Node.js v6, but are unsupported.)
+The latest versions of jsdom require Node.js v10.10 or newer.
+(Versions of jsdom below v16 still work with previous Node.js versions, but are unsupported.)

 ## Basic usage